MeguMario/MeguMario/README.md

 - 👋 Hi, I’m Meguro.
 Or MeguMario, whatever you want to call me
 - 👀 I’m currently having Mashiro Arisaka as my waifu
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning whatever I like
 - 📫 How to reach me?
 My Twitter?

 <!---